June 24 - Paris Arrival

 Tours & Guides: Women Specialized Tours

-Museum Tickets, Events & other attractions as stated
+Museum Tickets, Events & other attractions only as stated

 Transfers: Only from Paris Charles de-Gaulle Airport to Hotel and V.V.